Dante Fowler

-Dante Antwane Fowler Jr. (born August 3, 1994) is an American football defensive end for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Florida.
-Fowler was selected third overall by the Jacksonville Jaguars in the 2015 NFL Draft but missed his entire rookie season after sustaining an ACL tear.
-He would return the following season and played two more seasons for the Jaguars before being traded to the Los Angeles Rams in 2018.
-He would later sign with the Atlanta Falcons in 2020.
+Dante Antwane Fowler Jr. (born August 3, 1994) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida Gators and was selected third overall by the Jacksonville Jaguars in the 2015 NFL draft.
+Fowler missed his entire rookie season after sustaining an ACL tear.
+He has also played for the Los Angeles Rams, Atlanta Falcons, and Washington Commanders.

-High school career
+Early life

 Fowler attended Lakewood High School in St. Petersburg, Florida, where he was a two-sport star in football and track.
 Fowler was named an honorable mention to the Sports Illustrated All-American football team following his senior season, and was selected to the 2012 Under Armour All-America Game.

 In track, Fowler competed as a shot putter, recording a top throw of 14.32 meters (47 ft).